johndpope/pianogame/trunk/readme.txt

 Piano Hero is mostly written by Nicholas Piegdon.

-The following people have contributed:
+Although, the following people have also contributed:
 - Luis Anton with an early version of the MIDI input code
 - Troy Ramos with a suggestion to use Klavarskribo staff notation
 - Dave Ray for his STRING/WSTRING macro